Kushal997-das/Project-Guidance/Artificial Intelligence/Basic/Code Chatter/README.md

 ## 🤝 Contributing

-We welcome contributions to GroqDev!
+We welcome contributions to CodeChatter!
 Here's how you can help:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)